SAP/fundamental/ops/README.md

 This directory is the project control center and holds all `gulp` tasks and other scripts to build the documentation, generate icons, package the library, etc.

 The project is organized around two primary outputs:
-1. The Techne package available for `node`
+1. The Fundamental package available for `node`
-2. The Techne documentation website
+2. The Fundamental documentation website

 Each output has specific needs that involve coordinating multiple tasks, e.g., optimizing SVGs, compiling SASS, copying resources, etc.